WWE 2K24: Gameplay

 Like its predecessor, WWE 2K24 features arcade and simulation wrestling gameplay.
 Several gimmick matches have returned to the franchise, such as ambulance, casket, gauntlet, and special guest referee matches.
 The "Backstage Brawl" mode was updated with a larger variety of weapons and four-player multiplayer.
 New combat features include "Super Finishers"—which allows players to use all three of their finisher charges at once to perform a higher-powered move, the ability to dive onto groups of opponents, and new types of objects as weapons such as microphones and trash cans.

-The Showcase mode, entitled "Showcase... of the Immortals", is themed around notable matches from the history of WrestleMania, including recreations of their respective arenas (such as the WrestleMania 39 arena), from Ricky Steamboat VS. Randy Savage at WrestleMania III for the WWE Intercontinental Championship to Roman Reigns VS. Cody Rhodes at WrestleMania 39 for the Undisputed WWE Universal Championship (WWE and Universal belts), which culminates with a fictional 30 man Royal Rumble match at the WrestleMania X arena featuring all of the superstars featured in the showcase to determine the "Champion of WrestleMania".
+The Showcase mode, entitled "Showcase... of the Immortals", is themed around notable matches from the history of WrestleMania, including recreations of their respective arenas (such as the WrestleMania 39 arena), from Ricky Steamboat vs. Randy Savage at WrestleMania III for the WWE Intercontinental Championship to Roman Reigns vs. Cody Rhodes at WrestleMania 39 for the Undisputed WWE Universal Championship (WWE and Universal belts), which culminates with a fictional 30 man Royal Rumble match at the WrestleMania X arena featuring all of the superstars featured in the showcase to determine the "Champion of WrestleMania".
 It incorporates archive footage mixed into gameplay, and also features segments narrated by various WWE performers, including Hulk Hogan, Seth Rollins and Cody Rhodes, and this showcase is hosted by Corey Graves.
 The actual in-ring cutscenes featured not only Mike Rome's recordings as the ring announcer, but Samantha Irvin's recordings during certain matches, since Irvin is a new ring announcer to the series, besides those from WrestleMania 39.
 Alongside Irvin, Alicia Taylor also joins as a new ring announcer to the series as well.

 MyGM mode is similar to 2K23, but adds additional features such as the ability to purchase permanent upgrades to production, scout for talent, and conduct trade offers between brands following events.
-It also features four new managers (Paul Heyman, Ted DiBiase, Teddy Long and William Regal) and a new brand, ECW.
+It also features four new managers (Paul Heyman, Ted DiBiase, Teddy Long and William Regal) and a new brand, ECW, which didn't have women's division championships, due to ECW lacking a women's division.
 MyUniverse was similarly updated with additional features, including more types of run-ins, and support for double title and loser leaves town matches.
 The in-game tutorial is revamped with various lessons focusing on different mechanics in the game, featuring various superstars that are training here at the WWE Performance Center, all culminating with a practice session between Cody Rhodes and Roman Reigns, with an option to pin Reigns to end the session.
 It also featured an introduction video to the revamped tutorial from Cathy Kelley and Coach Drew Gulak.
 MyRise mode on 2K24 features two campaigns, the men's division campaign "Undisputed", and the women's division campaign "Unleashed".
 Undisputed follows "The Dark Horse", a newly crowned Undisputed champion who attempts to escape the shadow of Roman Reigns.
 Unleashed follows "The Captain", a wrestler from the independent circuit who was recently signed to WWE.